 “Ice Is Cold, So What’s the Big Deal?”

 Also, ice will eventually melt and cause a ton of moisture problems that you’ll have to deal with later on, so it’s important to get this problem addressed ASAP.

 The Worst-Case Scenario

 Our Plano heating and cooling technicians at Aire Texas can help you figure out what’s going wrong.
 The worst-case scenario is that your system is shutting down and needs to be replaced.
 However, we might also be able to fix the unit, recharge leaking refrigerant, and otherwise provide a boon that keeps it running for another season.

-To have this problem fixed, contact Aire Texas Residential Services, Inc. Doing it right the first time every time!
+To have this problem fixed, contact Aire Texas today.
+Doing it right the first time every time!